GitSatyen/CourseBuas/_learning/week-4.md

 Provide as much context as possible.
 Use code snippets or take screenshots of what you were able to accomplish.
 Please provide references to any additional sources of information that helped you.
 -->
+Tried working on the camera for the player during the lecture, but there seem be complications.
+At least I managed to fix the movement of my player.

 ## Check